percolatestudio/meteor-momentum/README.md

 Momentum allows you to easily and simply re-use animation behaviour in your app via plugins that can be shared easily.

+# Caveat

+We published this package as an exploration of an idea rather than something we rigorously maintain for public consumption.
+As such, the plugins that we ship probably won't work for many use cases in the wild.
+You're encouraged to create your own custom plugins specific to the needs of your application.
+Momentum is designed as a thin interface to `uihooks` that can be declaratively used in your templates.

 # Install

 ```